avaneev/prvhash/README.md

 Moreover, the PRVHASH systems can be freely daisy-chained by feeding their outputs to `Seed`/`lcg` inputs, adding some security firewalls, and increasing the PRNG period of the final output accordingly.
-Note that any external PRNG output can be inputted via either `Seed`, `lcg`, or both, yielding PRNG period exponent summation.
+Note that any external PRNG output can be inputted via `Seed`, or via both `Seed` and `lcg`, yielding PRNG period exponent summation.
 For hashing and external unstructured entropy, only simultaneous input via `Seed` and `lcg` works in practice (period's exponent increase occurs as well).